clan-lol/clan-core/clanModules/root-password/README.md

+---
-Automatically generates and configures a password for the root user.
+description = "Automatically generates and configures a password for the root user."
 ---

 After the system was installed/deployed the following command can be used to display the root-password: